How to “delete” yourself from the Internet

 Deleting yourself entirely from the internet sounds like a mammoth task, with all the useless accounts we have tied to our emails to the point that you’d think it would be impossible to track every single one down.

 Well, not exactly.
 Swedish developers Wille Dahlbo and Linus Unnebäck have provided us with Deseat.me.
-A tool that allows you to log in with your Google account and see every single service that is tied to it.
+A tool that allows you to log in with your Email account and see every single service that is tied to it.
+It has been around for a few years, so it’s quite established in what it can do.

 Finding all these accounts is no longer necessary, as Deseat.me will give you a long list of everything tied to that Google account after you log in.
 From there, you are directed to the unsubscribe page for that service, allowing you to get rid of it from your account without any manual searching.

-The only downside to Deseat.me is the fact you can only make use of it for your Google account, meaning Hotmail, Yahoo and AOL are still going to have to rid their presence the hard way.
-For now, anyway.
+The only downside to Deseat.me is the fact you can only make use of it for your Google account or Outlook account.
+Anything else, you’ll have to do it the hard way!